thenumbernine/Tensor/README.md

 	- once we have this, why not rank-3 rank-4 etc sym or antisym ...
 I'm sure there's some math on how to calculate the unique # of vars
 - sym needs some index help when it's mixing accessors and normal derefs. one signature is Scalar&, the other is Accessor

-- more flexible multiplication ... it's basically outer then contract of lhs last and rhs first indexes ... though I could optimize to a outer+contract-N indexes
-	- for mul(A a, B b), this would be "expandStorage" on the last of A and first of B b, then "ReplaceScalar" the nesting-minus-one of A with the nesting-1 of B
 - make a permuteIndexes() function, have this "ExpandIndex<>" on all its passed indexes, then have it run across the permute indexes.
 	- mind you that for transposes then you can respect symmetry and you don't need to expand those indexes.
 	- make transpose a specialization of permuteIndexes()
 - index notation summation?  mind you that it shoud preserve non-summed index memory-optimization structures.
+- get matrix-mul working for arbitrary tensors without expanding all internal storage optimizations.
 	- multiply as contraction of indexes
-	- for multiply and for permute, some way to extract the flags for symmetric/not on dif indexes so when i produce result types with some indexes moved/removed, i'll know when to expand symmetric into vec-of-vec
+	- for multiply and for permute, some way to extract the flags for symmetric/not on dif indexes
+	- so when i produce result types with some indexes moved/removed, i'll know when to expand symmetric into vec-of-vec
+	- more flexible multiplication ... it's basically outer then contract of lhs last and rhs first indexes ... though I could optimize to a outer+contract-N indexes
+	- for mul(A a, B b), this would be "expandStorage" on the last of A and first of B b, then "ReplaceScalar" the nesting-minus-one of A with the nesting-1 of B
 - shorthand those other longwinded GLSL names like "inverse"=>"inv", "determinant"=>"det", "transpose"=>"tr" "normalize"=>"unit"
-- get matrix-mul working for arbitrary tensors without expanding all internal storage optimizations.

 - more flexible exterior product (cross, wedge, determinant).
 Generalize to something with Levi-Civita permutation tensor.
 - asym is 2-rank totally-antisymmetric ..
 I should do a N-rank totally-antisymmetric and N-rank totally-symmetric